 The Canon PIXMA TR150 is designed to be travel-friendly, so it's very compact.
 Unlike some other compact printers, like the HP OfficeJet 250 or the HP DeskJet 3755, it doesn't have a sheetfed scanner.
 However, it has a much lower cost-per-print for photos than other printers in its price range.

-The HP OfficeJet 250 and the Canon PIXMA TR150 are both inkjet printers designed to be travel-friendly.
-The HP may be a better choice if scanning is a big part of your tasks since it has an automatic document feeder, which is surprising considering its compact size.
+The HP OfficeJet 250 and the Canon PIXMA TR150 are both inkjet printers with batteries.
+The HP may be a better choice if scanning is a big part of your tasks since it has an automatic document feeder.
 It prints faster and supports printing off a USB thumb drive.
 On the other hand, the Canon may be a better choice if you only need to print since it yields slightly more pages and its cartridges cost much less, which results in a much lower cost-per-print.
-Also, it's a better choice for photos thanks to its low cost-per-print for color and photo printing and its superior photo printing quality.
+Also, it can automatically print double-sided, which the HP can't.

 The Brother MFC-J995DW and the Canon PIXMA TR150 are both inkjet printers but are designed for different purposes.
 The Canon is designed to be travel-friendly, so it's very compact and comes with a rechargeable battery.
 Because of its slim size, it lacks the flatbed scanner and automatic document feeder that the Brother has.
 On the other hand, the Brother is an all-in-one model that's great for a lot of printing since it has a high page yield and a very low cost-per-print.
 It also prints much faster than the Canon.
 While its color accuracy isn't as good as the Canon's, the Brother's photo printing quality is much better, making it a better choice for pictures.